chebbi603/ui-gen-backend/docs/nest-api.md

 - `GET /users` (JWT)
   - Returns all users.
   - Response DTO: `UserSummaryDto[]`
+  - Fields:
+    - `id` — string (Mongo `_id`)
+    - `username` — string (optional)
+    - `email` — string (optional)
+    - `name` — string (optional)
+    - `lastActive` — ISO timestamp
+    - `contractVersion` — string (latest version for the user)

 - `GET /users/:id` (JWT + ADMIN)
   - Returns a user by id.

 - `GET /users/:id/contract` (JWT)
-  - Returns the latest personalized contract for the user; falls back to the latest canonical contract when none exists.
+  - Returns the latest personalized contract for the user; if none exists, responds `404 Not Found` so clients can explicitly fall back to the latest canonical via `GET /contracts/public/canonical`.
-  - Caching: `Cache-Control: private, max-age=300`; server-side Redis cache key `contracts:user:{id}` when Redis is configured.
+  - Caching: `Cache-Control: private, max-age=300`; server-side Redis cache key `contracts:user:{id}` when Redis is configured for successful (200) responses.
   - Response DTO: `ContractDto` (includes `id`, `userId`, `version`, `json`, `createdAt`, `updatedAt`, `meta`).
+  - Rationale: Aligns with Flutter client behavior which falls back to canonical on `404` from `/users/:id/contract`.
+  - Versioning note: when a personalized contract exists, the merged `json.meta.version` is set to the personalized version so clients that read `meta.version` from the inner `json` surface the correct semantic version.

 - `POST /users/:id/contract` (JWT + ADMIN)
   - Creates/updates the user’s latest contract.